WordPress GitHub Integration

 - WordPress Option –

-- PHP Constant - Define
+wpdm_github_tokenoption in the database - PHP Constant – Define

-- Environment Variable - Set
+GITHUB_TOKENinwp-config.php:define('GITHUB_TOKEN', 'your_personal_access_token'); - Environment Variable – Set

-GITHUB_TOKEN in your server environment
+GITHUB_TOKENin your server environment

 This flexibility allows webhooks and cron jobs to access GitHub even without a logged-in user.